runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

   rule sum(I:Int, IS:ConstantList ) => I +Int sum(IS) [simplification]
 ```

-With these predicates in place, the correctness claim for the list-sum
+With these in place, the correctness claim for the list-sum
 algorithm is formulated as follows:

 ```k